Experienced Family Law Attorney

 Deering Hedrick is here to help.
-Mike has years of experience in family law and divorce in Virginia, including military divorce cases.
+We have years of experience in family law and divorce in Virginia, including military divorce cases.
 He can help with all kinds of divorces, separations, and other legal issues, including no-fault and fault-based claims and more.
-Contact Mike today and schedule your consultation so that you can get through the legal process with ease and get back to focusing on your service.
+Contact us today and schedule your consultation so that you can get through the legal process with ease and get back to focusing on your service.

 We Look At The Law Differently